tosti007/MultimediaRetrieval/README.md

 $ scripts/autorun.sh
 ```

-## Step 1 - Preparing the database
+### Step 1 - Downloading the meshes
 First we will need the required meshes.
-To create the database in full we need to do a few substeps.

-### Step 1.1 - Downloading the meshes
 The user can choose which database to use (or both), the supported options are:
  - [The Princeton Shape Benchmark](https://shape.cs.princeton.edu/benchmark/)
  - [Labeled PSB Dataset](https://people.cs.umass.edu/~kalo/papers/LabelMeshes/)